milkbottledude/Kaggle-Insurance_Machine_Learning/README.md

 For now im just going to submit this 100 epoch version and see how well it does.

-Edit: public RMSLE score - 1.06686, current leaderboard position - 496/1127 (56th percentile)
+Edit: public RMSLE score - 1.06686, new leaderboard position - 496/1127 (56th percentile)

 Another 1 percentile increase, but we take wins no matter how small.
 First time breaking through RMSLE of 1.07 as well, im happy.